 Mechanical engineering is a versatile and broadly-based engineering discipline that also provides pathways into many exciting fields of specialization.
 Its foundation is in the basic sciences, but mechanical engineers must further understand such subject areas as mechanical design, solid and fluid mechanics, thermodynamics, heat transfer, vibrations, manufacturing processes, instrumentation and automatic control.
 Design projects throughout the curriculum develop student skills in handling practical real-world problems.
 Because of the broad engineering foundation and design training in this program, graduates are found in nearly every industry and at different levels of research, design, and management.

 Below is the list of courses for each of the four years of the mechanical engineering program.
-Hours shown in parentheses; total = 128 credit hours.
+128 total credit hours are needed.

 |Term 1||Hours||Milestone Notes|